top of page

 The action leading to his death

-The battalion was engaged in a trench raid on the German trenches at Morteldje on 24 July.
-This comprised of 3 Officers and 70 other ranks.
+The 1/7th Battalion Argyll & Sutherland Highlanders were engaged in a trench raid on the German trenches at Morteldje on 24 July.
+This was comprised of 3 Officers and 70 other ranks.

 The War Diary recorded that there was one officer wounded, two other ranks killed, one other rank died of wounds, four other ranks wounded (two at duty).